ivanbruel/webdriver.sh/README.md

 sudo webdriver -l
 ```

-Displays a list of driver versions, choose one to download and install it
+Displays a list of driver versions, choose one to download and install it.

 #### Install a specific driver version